Identification of an X-ray Pulsar in the BeXRB system IGR J18219$-$1347: Results

 \subsubsection{\textit{NuSTAR} Lightcurve Variability}

 In Figure \ref{fig: nustar3-79kev}, we show the \textit{NuSTAR}/FPMA lightcurve in the $3-6$ keV, $6-10$ keV, and $10-50$ keV energy ranges.
-The lightcurve displays a variability on multiple timescales (specifically $\sim$\, $5000-6000$ s), which are, however, not identified in our timing analysis as coherent modulations or quasi-periodic oscillations.
+The lightcurve displays variability on a timescale of $\sim$\, $5000-6000$ s.
+To explore whether this is identified as a timing feature, we again used \texttt{Stingray} to build the Leahy normalized periodogram, instead using the \texttt{Powerspectrum} task with the lightcurve binned in time intervals of $\delta t=100\,$s.
+The orbital gaps in the lightcurve were filled with white noise to minimize the effect of \textit{NuSTAR}'s low-Earth orbit duration ($\sim 5800$\,s) on the periodogram.
+This analysis was performed for both the FPMA and FPMB lightcurves individually, as well as the combined FPMA/B lightcurve.
+We did not identify either a coherent or quasi-periodic oscillation on the timescale of the observed lightcurve variability ($\sim$\, $5000-6000$ s).
 In fact, the power spectrum was found to be consistent with stochastic (red) noise \citep{Press1978}.
-We note that timing analysis was complicated by the similar timescale of \textit{NuSTAR}'s low-Earth orbit duration ($\sim 5800$\,s).

 The lightcurve variability is visible across all energies ($3-6$ keV, $6-10$ keV, and $10-50$ keV) with a consistent trend between the different energy bands (Figure \ref{fig: nustar3-79kev}).
 To probe the nature of this variability, we further explore spectral variability of the source over these timescales in \S \ref{sec: spec_lightcurve_modulations}.